Cavalacci History, Family Crest & Coats of Arms

 The surname Cavalacci was first found in at Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara, one of the more prosperous cities at this early time.
 Records locate the Cavalieri family in Ferrara as early as the 9th century, when Giovanni Cavalieri defended his vast lands against the Venetians.

-Important Dates for the Cavalacci family
+Early History of the Cavalacci family

 This web page shows only a small excerpt of our Cavalacci research.
 More information is included under the topic Early Cavalacci History in all our PDF Extended History products and printed products wherever possible.